-From the below timbers, all are available through our FSC® certification except Douglas Fir which is available through our PEFC™ Certification
+From the below timbers, all are available through our compliance with British & European standards.

 Category: Technologically enhanced softwood